rubendal/Sm4sh-Calculator/README.md

 * Gravity included in the vertical component
 * Hitstun
 * Hitstun cancel frames
+* Determine if the move can jab lock

 ### Windows Application
 The original C# application is here https://github.com/rubendal/Sm4sh-Calculator